Video – How to Cascade OKRs. OKRs that Work (Part 3/5)

 Setting Up & Writing Your OKRs

-Below is an example of CEO-level OKR:
+Example of CEO-level OKR:

 O: Diversify by expanding into three new markets.

-• KR1: Grow revenue from new markets from 0-10% by the end of the planning period.
+- KR1: Grow revenue from new markets from 0-10% by the end of the planning period.

-• KR2: Customize the highest margin offering to be market- and language-relevant./li>
+- KR2: Customize the highest margin offering to be market- and language-relevant./li>

-• KR3: Sign contracts with one in-market partner per market.
+- KR3: Sign contracts with one in-market partner per market.

 O: Grow revenue from new markets 0-10%.

-• KR1: Hire 2 new associates with language specialization..
+- KR1: Hire 2 new associates with language specialization..

-• KR2: Launch outbound sales campaigns.
+- KR2: Launch outbound sales campaigns.

-• KR3: Increase pipeline 5% month over month.
+- KR3: Increase pipeline 5% month-over-month.

 The key result of growing revenue from the new markets from 0 to 10% is going to be delegated to the VP.
 You can see that repeated in the example.
 The key result is cascaded to the VP and becomes that VP’s objective.

 From the VP’s Objective of growing new revenue, three new key results address how they will be accomplished.
-The VP decided to keep two KRs—maintain hiring two new associates, maintaining the launch of outbound sales, but to delegate increasing pipeline to the team.
+The VP decided to keep two KRs—maintain hiring two new associates, and maintaining the launch of outbound sales, but to delegate increasing pipeline to the team.

 O: Increase pipeline 5% month over month.

-• KR1: Engage all qualified leads weekly
+- KR1: Engage all qualified leads weekly

-• KR2: Form 1 new lead ever month
+- KR2: Form 1 new lead ever month

 Increasing pipeline to 5% becomes the objective for an individual within the team.
 That individual then determines how they will increase the pipeline.
 This exemplifies how OKRs are cascaded in a tight coherent way.

-Annual or Quarterly Cycle?
+Choosing Annual or Quarterly Cycles

 All About the Deliverables

 What do we mean by that?
-In traditional goal cascading, or goal setting exercise the children of an objective would be actions and they would be milestones of accomplishments in an incremental fashion.
-In this case the flip is I’m not interested in the actions, I want to know what you are going to deliver.
-What do I need to deliver to ensure the outcome of the objective?
-What are the 3-5 key results that I need to drive in order to expand into 3 new markets?
+In traditional goal cascading, or goal setting exercises, the children of an objective would be actions, and they would be milestones of accomplishments in an incremental fashion.
+In the case of OKRs, we are concerned with deliverables, not actions.
+We want to know, “What are we going to deliver?”
+“What do we need to deliver to ensure the outcome of the objective?” and “What are the 3-5 key results that we need to drive in order to hit our objectives?”

 Download the Free Guide for Setting OKRs that Work!